Dr Samantha Pendleton

 Lovelace Colloquim 2018

 Attending the 2018 Lovelace Colloquim in Sheffield tl;dr: my first conference, very fun!
 The BCS Lovelace Colloquium is an annual conference for women and non-binary individuals in computer science and related fields.
 I submitted an abstract based on the poster from the Bioinformatics research I had done the Summer previously.
 This year’s conference (2018) was held in Sheffield, which I was both excited and nervous as I had only ever visited few places in the UK.
+Due to terrible traffic on the way to Sheffield, I missed the beginning of the social activities (the treasure hunt).
+But was able to join the group a little towards the end of the evening.
+I met fellow conference attendees from Aberdeen, Bath, and even new Aberystwyth students.

 Summer of Bioinformatics

 My first Bioinformatics experience tl;dr: see the research poster.
 Introduction Preface: Bioinformatics covers a wide range of areas, e.g. developing complex algorithms to answering complex questions.
-Aberystwyth University advertised a position for a Summer research position in Bioinformatics.
-I always had an interest in Biology, yet slightly worried as I didn’t have much scientific coding experience, but I was more than willing to learn.
-“An analysis of current state of the art software on nanopore metagenomic data”.

 Old Poem